Sainte-Anne-de-Beaupré: Attractions

 The Basilica of Sainte-Anne-de-Beaupré is a major Roman Catholic place of pilgrimage.
 It has a copy of Michelangelo's statue, the Pietà (the original is in the St. Peter's Basilica in Rome).
 The basilica is known as a place of miracles.
 One of the builders of the original church, Louis Guimont, helped build the church despite having severe scoliosis and needing the aid of a crutch.
 When the church was complete, he was able to walk independently.

 Many subsequent visitors who have prayed at the church have left their canes, crutches and walking aids behind as testament to their healing.
 The main wall at the entry into the basilica is completely covered with crutches.

 In addition to the basilica, the town contains numerous religious edifices, the chief being the Scala Santa, built in imitation of the Holy Stairs in Rome.

 The town is home of the Cyclorama of Jerusalem, a circular painting depicting the city of Jerusalem at the time of the death of Jesus.

 Canyon Sainte-Anne, lying 6 km east of the town, is a steep walled gorge.
 A 74 m waterfall lies within the canyon.
 The canyon is accessible to visitors via footpaths and foot bridges.

+Ecology

+Researchers have studied the intertidal marshes of the St. Lawrence estuary at Sainte-Anne-de-Beaupré.